Linkya/phonegap-nfc/README.md

 ### Parameters
 - __url__: The URL of the api .
 - __operation__: The id of operation .
-- __callback__: The callback that is called when a tag is detected.
+- __callback__: The callback that is called.
+This work like an open channel
 - __onSuccess__: (Optional) The callback that is called when the listener is added.
 - __onFailure__: (Optional) The callback that is called if there was an error.